doziermt/specter/README.md

 **NOTE**:

-> Your Specter work will may contain different host and IP files dependending on your network configuration.
+> Your Specter work directory may contain different host and IP files depending on your network configuration and scan results.

 ### Configuration Files